yafyx/KeLink/README.md

-# KeLink - Mobile Vendor Finder
+# KeLink - Mobile Peddler Finder

-KeLink is a platform that connects street food vendors in Indonesia with customers.
-This application helps customers find mobile food vendors around them, and helps vendors optimize their routes and connect with their customers.
+KeLink is a platform that connects street food peddlers in Indonesia with customers.
+This application helps customers find mobile food peddlers around them, and helps peddlers optimize their routes and connect with their customers.

 ## Features

 ### For Customers

-- **Find Vendors:** Search for food vendors near your location using natural language queries
+- **Find Peddlers:** Search for food peddlers near your location using natural language queries
-- **Interactive Map:** View vendor locations on an interactive map
+- **Interactive Map:** View peddler locations on an interactive map
 - **Chat Interface:** Interact with the app using a conversational interface
 - **Multilingual Support:** Available in Indonesian language

-### For Vendors
+### For Peddlers

-- **Profile Management:** Create and manage a vendor profile
+- **Profile Management:** Create and manage a peddler profile
 - **Location Sharing:** Share real-time location with potential customers
 - **Status Toggle:** Go "live" when actively selling and "offline" when not
 - **Route Optimization:** Get AI-powered advice for optimizing your selling route